Gurobi/gurobi-optimods/docs/source/mods/metromap.rst

 Some remarks about planarity: The number of constraints to ensure planarity is quadratic in the number of edges of the graph.
 Hence, the planarity part is the largest part of the model.
-Instead of adding all the constraints initially, we use a callback approach and lazily add these constraints, i.e., only if they are violated.
+Instead of adding all the constraints initially, we use a callback approach and lazily add these constraints, i.e., only when they are violated.
 Moreover, the planarity restrictions are included as soft constraints, i.e., if there is no planar representation, an embedding with the fewest planarity violations is computed.
 There is an option to turn off the planarity requirement.
 The restrictions from the origin geographical positions often imply a planar solution without including planarity constraints.
 In these cases, the performance can be improved if planarity constraints are not considered.

 We consider three weights to balance the different parts of the objective.
-:math:`w_o` is a penalty for a direction of an edge :math:`(u,v)` if v is not placed in the original but at a neighboring direction, :math:`w_d` penalizes a distance of an edge greater than a minimum distance of 1, and :math:`w_b` penalizes the line bends.
-These three weights are parameters for the computations and can be adapted.
+The weight :math:`w_o` is a penalty for a direction of an edge :math:`(u,v)`.
+More precisely, it penalizes the direction if :math:`v` is not placed in the original but at a neighboring direction.
+The weight :math:`w_d` penalizes a distance of an edge greater than a minimum distance of one, and :math:`w_b` penalizes the line bends.
+These three weights have a default value of 1 but are parameterized and can be adapted.
 Additionally, the planarity violations are included in the objective.
 They are weighted with 1000.
-Therefore, the allowed values for the weights :math:`w_o`, :math:`w_d`, and :math:`w_b` are between 0 and 100.
-The default value for all three weights is 1.
+This should be considered when chosing weights for :math:`w_o`, :math:`w_d`, and :math:`w_b`; we restrict the values to be between 0 and 100.

 Background: Mathematical Formulation